From time to time, ERAF offers specialty volunteer positions.

 After your orientation, you will start your hands-on experience with expert guidance.
 You’ll work along with an experienced volunteer or staff member who will help you learn safe and proper techniques of the barn chores and being around the horses.
 Your education continues as you practice these skills and become part of the ERAF family.

 If you are interested in handling horses, we ask that you attend our Basic Horsemanship class, free of charge.
-As a new volunteer, come and get certified to handle horses at ERAF.
-Our Saturday class is required, for your safety, for you to be able to handle horses, ponies or minis on the property.
+Our Basic Horsemanship class is required, for your safety, for you to be able to handle horses, ponies, or minis on the property.
 Until you are certified, you may shadow an experienced volunteer as they attend to a horse.
-Classes are taught by our Barn Manager, Nancy Dunn, and will be held from 12 Noon to 1:30 PM the Saturday following orientation.
+Classes are offered on the Tuesday and Saturday following orientation from 10:30am-Noon.